 A wealthy man sold all his possessions for cash and bought an incredibly expensive diamond.
 He put the diamond in his pocket and took a voyage from England to America.
 On the deck of the ship, he pulled out the diamond and began flipping it in his hand.
 Some of his fellow passengers warned him not to be so careless with something so valuable, but he took great delight in how much they worried over his actions.
-To increase that worrying, he walked over to the ship’s rail and started flipping the diamond there.
+To increase that worrying, he walked to the ship’s railing and started flipping the diamond there.
 But as you’ve probably already guessed, during one flip the ship lurched forward unexpectedly and the diamond went down into the sea.

 Jesus answered and said to him, “Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God.”
 (John 3:3)

 For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.
 For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.
 He who believes in Him is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God.”
 (John 3:16-18)